Phalcode/gamevault-backend/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🪲 Report a Bug
-about: Create a report to help us improve
-title: ''
-labels: bug
-assignees: ''
+about: Does something not work correctly?
+labels: ["🎛️ server", "🪲 bug"]
 projects: "Phalcode/3"
 ---